operator-framework/operator-registry/docs/design/operator-bundle.md

 └── etcdoperator.clusterserviceversion.yaml
 ```

-The `--package` or `-p` is the name of package fo the operator such as `etcd` which which map `channels` to a particular application definition. `channels` allow package authors to write different upgrade paths for different users (e.g. `beta` vs. `stable`).
+The `--package` or `-p` is the name of package for the operator such as `etcd` which which map `channels` to a particular application definition. `channels` allow package authors to write different upgrade paths for different users (e.g. `beta` vs. `stable`).
 The `channels` list is provided via `--channels` or `-c` flag.
 Multiple `channels` are separated by a comma (`,`).
 The default channel is provided optionally via `--default` or `-e` flag.
-If the default channel is not provided, the first channel in channel list is selected as default.
+If the default channel is not provided, the first channel in the channel list is selected as the default.

-All information in `annotations.yaml` is also existed in `LABEL` section of `Dockerfile`.
+All information in `annotations.yaml` also exists in the `LABEL` section of the `Dockerfile`.

-After the generate command is executed, the `Dockerfile` is generated in the directory where command is run.
+After the generate command is executed, the `Dockerfile` is generated in the working directory.
 By default, the `annotations.yaml` file is located in a folder named `metadata` in the same root directory as the input directory containing manifests.
 For example:
 ```bash
 $ tree test
 test